 How To Return Your Ballot

 If you prefer to vote in person, the law requires at least one polling place per county.
 You can find that information here.
+(The simplest way is to select your county, then Voting Centers; they will be the gold dots, while drop box locations are the green dots.)
 You do not need to bring your mailed ballot to vote in person; polling places are equipped with the ballots for each district in that county.
-Please note that very, very few counties have multiple polling places and they are generally in the largest cities in the county.
+Please note that not all counties have multiple polling places and they are generally in the largest cities in the county.

 Accessible Voting